Credit card setup, authorization, and capture

-This article provides an overview of credit card authorization in Microsoft Dynamics 365 for Finance and Operations, Enterprise edition.
+This article provides an overview of credit card authorization in Microsoft Dynamics 365 for Finance and Operations.
 It includes information about how to set up a payment service, add a credit card to a sales order, and void an authorization.

 Setting up the credit card payment service